In the Face of Death: I Killed All the Children

-Scenario 1: The Mignonette Case
+Scenario 1: The Warsaw Ghetto Doctor

 Please indicate how confident you are about the judgement you've made above.